ElectronAmpere/rust-language/README.md

 Learning to code in Rust programming language

+## Sample

+These are sample programs created using `cargo` build and package management system.

 ## Source

 The source directory will contain all the examples, exercises and more from the book[The Rust Programming Language](#books)